Bachelor's Degree in Life Sciences

 - To describe the general principle of the metabolism of an active pharmaceutical ingredient (API) contained in a pharmaceutical product following administration to humans

-- Describe the various mechanisms of action of a toxic substance
+- Describe the different modes of action of a toxic substance

 - Describe the toxicology of ethanol and acetaminophen